Tasha Ghouri: 2022–present: Subsequent career and Strictly Come Dancing

 In August 2024, Ghouri was announced as a contestant on the twenty-second series of Strictly Come Dancing, a competition where celebrities are taught ballroom dance and Latin dance styles.
 She was the format's second deaf contestant after previous contestant Rose Ayling-Ellis, who won her series, and the second Love Island alumnus after Zara McDermott.
-Her participation was announced on an interview on Kiss presented by Jordan Banjo and Perri Kiely and was praised by the National Deaf Children's Society.
-She received backlash from those questioning why trained dancers were allowed to compete on an amateur competition and used a subsequent social media post to state that she had "never learned or been taught" any of the programme's styles.
+Her participation was announced in an interview on Kiss presented by Jordan Banjo and Perri Kiely and was praised by the National Deaf Children's Society.
+She received backlash from those questioning why trained dancers were allowed to compete in an amateur competition and used a subsequent social media post to state that she had "never learned or been taught" any of the programme's styles.
 Her series was the first to insist on training sessions being supervised following allegations levelled at both Pernice and McDermott's partner Graziano Di Prima.

 She was partnered with Aljaž Škorjanec during the series' launch show.
 Ghouri coped with the series by taking her implant out for around half an hour just before the live shows and attracted press attention after disclosing that she had been suffering from cyberbullying over her accent and after her cochlear implant dislodged during an Argentine tango to "Ex Wives" from Six.
 They received the first perfect score of the series on 23 November 2024 for their American Smooth to Lewis Capaldi's "Someone You Loved", though appeared in the bottom two during the next two weeks.
 They made the series final, which was broadcast on 14 December, and a repeat showing of their "Someone You Loved" dance caused show judge Anton Du Beke to describe her as the best contestant in the history of the show.
 The pair finished joint second overall behind Chris McCausland and Dianne Buswell and appeared in the 2025 edition of Strictly Come Dancing Live!.
 She subsequently became a roving reporter on the 2025 series of Strictly Come Dancing: It Takes Two.

 Le Page announced in February 2025 that he and Ghouri had split up, though rumours had swirled a month earlier, and Ghouri later stated that she ended the relationship and had kept Luna.
 She subsequently dated YouTuber Cam Whitnall.
 Following her appearances on Strictly Come Dancing, she released a further book, Your Superpower, in which she discussed obstacles her deafness had caused and attributed the split to her appearance on Strictly.
-She appeared on two episodes of Celebrity SAS: Who Dares Wins in August 2025 and an episode of The Hit List the month after.
-Later that month, it was reported that she had filmed an episode of The Celebrity Inner Circle.
+Between August 2025 and April 2026, she appeared on two episodes of Celebrity SAS: Who Dares Wins, episodes of The Hit List, The Celebrity Inner Circle, Would I Lie to You?, and The Weakest Link, a week of Richard Osman's House of Games, and a series of Pilgrimage.
+She launched a range of products in Next in February 2026.